HACKSSENTIAL RULES ~ CHAPTER V

 V.4 Reaction

-When character is facing a new experience or something that is shocking to him, a Reaction check is required to determine his overall state.
+When a character is facing a new experience or something that is shocking to them, a Reaction check is required to determine their overall state.
 The GM requires such a check when a character’s instinct should drive the reaction, mainly when someone is ‘surprised’ or acts ‘under pressure’.

 If a 1d10 roll is equal or lower than SOM, the reaction check succeeds.
-A success enables the character to act normally, as if the ‘shock’ doesn’t affect him.
+A success enables the character to act normally, as if the ‘shock’ does not affect them.
 A failure results at least in a loss of the turn for the character but the GM, according to the circumstances, may decide further effects.

 Hereby a non-exhaustive list of cases for a Reaction check in combat: when ambushed; when the first allied character falls; when more than half of the allies die; when cornered; when attacked by 2 or more enemies.

-Hereby a non-exhaustive list of cases for Reaction check in non-combat: performing an action in a limited time; suffering a threat (verbal or physical); witnessing an act strongly contrary to own Morality; performing an act contrary to own Morality.
+Hereby a non-exhaustive list of cases for Reaction check in non-combat: performing an action in a limited time; suffering a threat (verbal or physical); witnessing or, even worse, performing an act contrary to own Morality, recovering from a stunning blow (see VIII.4).

 V.5 Sequence

-Every participant must declare his action(s) in the turn; the order is the ascending score of State of Mind (from the lowest up to the highest one): this reflects mental focus, panic, or composure rather than physical speed.
-In case of a tie, the order is based on Empathy, lastly on a 1d10 roll.
+Every participant must declare their action(s) in the turn; the order is the ascending score of SOM (from the lowest up to the highest one): this reflects mental focus, panic, or composure rather than physical speed.
+In case of a tie, the order is resolved on Empathy score, lastly on a 1d10 roll.

 The declaration has not to be complete, an indication is sufficient: for instance ‘attack’, ‘defend’, ‘cast a spell’, ‘move in a direction’, ‘use an ES’, ‘interact with an item’.
 The execution is decided by the GM and the actions are detailed in their deployment (this part is not relevant being actions simultaneous).